rbarrios815/Christmas-2025/README.md

 4. Click **Deploy**.
 Updates usually appear immediately, but caches can take a few minutes to refresh; an incognito window often shows changes right away.

 > Note: A lowercase `index.html` existed before but was not served by `Code.gs`; it was removed to avoid confusion.
 All UI edits should be in `Index.html`.

+If you visit the repo via GitHub Pages, you'll see a placeholder `index.html` that simply explains the app is hosted through Apps Script.
+The live form is only reachable via the Apps Script Web App deployment URL.